Octets/SeaGoatVision/INSTALL.md

 #### PyDC1394

-Note: pydc1394 is dependant on cython.
+Note: pydc1394 is dependant on cython 0.19.
 Make sure it is installed, using easy_install:

 	easy_install cython

 Go to the root of the SeaGoatVision project and setup git submodule for pydc1394:

 	git submodule init
 	git submodule update

 In the case submodule update doesn't work, you can always clone the repo manually.
 From the root of the project:

 	cd thirdparty/public